A rare Eastern indigo snake was found in Alabama – only the second time in over 60 years

 The main threats the Eastern indigo snake faces are habitat destruction, fragmentation, and degradation.
 Indigo snakes lose more than 5% of their habitat each year in Florida.
 As a species that often occupies gopher tortoise burrows, indigo snakes face being injured by people hunting for rattlesnakes in the burrows.
-Other threats include pollutants, vehicle strikes, captures for domestication, and intentional killings.
+Other threats include pollution, collisions with vehicles, and the pet trade, along with intentional killings.

-In 2006, a team of Alabama conservationists launched a project to reintroduce the Eastern indigo snake to the state.
-The goal of the program is to introduce a total of 300 snakes to create a healthy and viable population in Alabama.
-The first wild-born Eastern indigo snake was discovered in Alabama in 2020, according to the Alabama Department of Conservation and Natural Resources.
+Back in 2006, a team of local conservationists started a project to reintroduce the Eastern indigo snake to Alabama.
+The goal of the program is to have a total number of 300 snakes for a healthy and viable population in Alabama.
+According to the state environmental department, the first wild-born snake was discovered in Alabama in 2020.

 It’s difficult to just go out and do a search for them, because they’re small, and they can hide very easily.

-The snake discovered was clearly wild-born due to two factors: its small size and its lack of a PIT (or passive integrated transponder) tag.
+The snake discovered was identified as wild-born due to its small size and lack of a tracking tag.
 Each snake from the captive population has a PIT tag, which includes a small microchip so researchers can identify them by unique codes.
-The hatchling was clearly smaller than those released from captivity, which were usually at least two feet long; the snakes can grow up to eight feet long in adulthood.
+The little snake was much smaller than those released from captivity.
+Adult snakes can reach lengths of up to eight feet long.

 Subscribe to our newsletter!